UNCF Member Institution Leaders

 Dr. Ronnie Hopkins

-The Voorhees College Board of Trustees named Dr. Ronnie Hopkins to serve as the 10th president of the institution, effective July 9, 2021.
+The Voorhees University Board of Trustees named Dr. Ronnie Hopkins to serve as the 10th president of the institution, effective July 9, 2021.

 “Dr. Hopkins brings a wealth of higher-education experience, expansive leadership, fundraising acumen and vast institutional knowledge.
 His appointment perfectly positions the college to advance and accelerate the current momentum and focus on enrollment, innovation and fiscal stability.
 His remarkable demeanor, skills, prudent judgement and interpersonal skills will be a great asset.
 We welcome him and look forward to his leadership as we ‘begin, believe and become’ in this next chapter,” said Dr. Traci Young-Cooper, vice chairperson of the board.